Moosonee: Attractions and tourism

+Christ the King Basilica is a Roman Catholic minor basilica that served as the cathedral of the Diocese of Moosonee (1936–2018).

 Services

 Moosonee has two elementary schools, Moosonee Public School and Bishop Belleau Separate School (Roman Catholic) that offer kindergarten through grade eight.
 Bishop Belleau School also provides a French Language Instructional Unit for children who are entitled to be educated in French.
 There is a public high school, Northern Lights Secondary School, that provides grades nine through twelve.
 Northern College's Moosonee campus provides some post-secondary programs.

-Health services are provided through the Moosonee Health Clinic of the Weeneebayko Area Health Authority (merger of the former James Bay General Hospital and the Weeneebayko Health Ahtuskaywin which operated Weeneebayko General Hospital in Moose Factory).
+Health services are provided through the Moosonee Health Clinic of the Weeneebayko Area Health Authority (merger of the former James Bay General Hospital and the Weeneebayko Health Ahtuskaywin, which operated Weeneebayko General Hospital in Moose Factory).

-Payukotayno (pronounced pay-k-ta-no) Family Services provide child care and social assistance to Moosonee, Moose Factory, Attawapiskat First Nation, Fort Albany, Kashechewan and Peawanuck.
-Payukotayno is a recognized Ontario Children's Aid Society and means 'one family' in Cree.
+Payukotayno (pronounced pay-k-ta-no) Family Services provide child care and social assistance to Moosonee, Moose Factory, Attawapiskat First Nation, Fort Albany First Nation, Kashechewan First Nation and Peawanuck.
+Payukotayno is a recognized Ontario Children's Aid society and means 'one family' in Cree.

 As of 2020 a "satellite Trades Centre" was being operated in the community by Northern College "linked to the ...
 Timmins Campus"; courses included technology, trades and apprenticeship programs.